 NUR 808.
 ADVANCED STATISTICS FOR CLINICAL PRACTICE.
 This course provides an overview of the logic and appropriate use of statistical techniques most commonly reported in the research literature of the health professions.
 Across the varied topics, emphasis is placed on: (1) becoming knowledgeable of the underlying logic of each statistical technique, (2) the appropriate use and underlying assumptions of the procedure, (3) interpretation of results from statistical software, and (4) evaluation of published results using statistical procedures.
 Pre-requisites: NUR 806.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 Theory 3 hours per week.
+3

-3 fundamental topics in clinical epidemiology and how these concepts are applied in the measurement and evaluation of population health.
+NUR 810.
+EPIDEMIOLOGY AND POPULATION HEALTH.
+This course provides an overview of fundamental topics in clinical epidemiology and how these concepts are applied in the measurement and evaluation of population health.
 A historical perspective of epidemiology provides a background for current practices.
 Basic concepts, study design, data sources, and statistical measures are examined and applied.
 Emphasis is placed on the practical applications of epidemiology in the work setting and the global environment.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+Theory 3 hours per week.
+3 on these theories, models, and behaviors the student will derive the DNP's role in complex health care organizations.
+Pre-requisites: NUR 801.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 Theory 3 hours per week.
 3